destrex271/palm-log-analysis-action/README.md

 - `api-key`: Your PaLM API Key
 - `file_path`: Path to your log file; Relative to root of the repository
+- `output-file`: Name for the output file to be uploaded as an artifact

 ## Outputs